menacit/threat_intelligence_course/03-threat_actors_intro.md

 ## Sandworm
 Unit of the Russian military intelligence service.

-Known for disruptive attacks against the Olympic Games and the Ukrainian power grid.
+Known for disruptive attacks against the Olympic Games and Ukrainian infrastructure.

 ![bg right:30%](images/03-missile_computer.jpg)